Friends of the Community

 may ask for full commitment to the Community.

 Full Members - Profession

-Professed Members of the Community may take a religious name, use the title “Brother” or “Sister,”
+Professed Members of the Community may take a religious name, use the title “Brother” or

-and will have voting rights on issues affecting the general welfare of the Community.
+“Sister,” and will have voting rights on issues affecting the general welfare of the Community.

-All members continually strive to be responsive to the needs of others, pray for each other and
+All members continually strive to be responsive to the needs of others, pray for each other

 “Give me persons in love: they know what I mean.
-Give me those who yearn; give me those who
+Give me those who yearn; give me those

-eternal country.
+of the eternal country.
 Give me those kinds of people; they know what I mean.”

 - St. Augustine, Sermon on John 26,4

 Oblates are people who desire some limited commitment to the practices of prayer, study and